Kenhasteandersen/NUMmodel/README.md

 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
 See `exampleGeneralists` for some basic runs of the chemostat model.

 #### Top-level matlab routines
 These routines run a simulation and returns the results in a `sim` structure.
-All units are in micro gC/l (or micro gN/l):
+All units are in micro gC/l (or micro gN/l).
+Units of light are micro mol photons per m2 per second:

 * `baserunChemostat(mAdult, false)`.
 Runs a chemostat version of the model and plots the output.
 The first argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
 Change the second argument to `true`to use the Fortran library.
 * `baserunChemostatEuler(mAdult)`.
 Uses the Fortran library and simple Euler time-stepping.